Game day in our house is always a good day.

-Though I love my Buffalo Chicken Spring Rolls or Mozzarella Sticks, when we are talking game day dinner, we are talking chili!
+Though I love me some Buffalo chicken spring rolls or mozzarella sticks, when we are talking game day dinner, we are talking chili!

-But Chili can be a bit meat heavy, which is not exactly my cup of tea.
-The solution?
+But sometimes chili can be a bit meat heavy, which is not exactly my cup of tea...

-Stuff it into a portabella mushroom caps, of course!
-The moist meaty mushroom plays perfectly in the sandbox with the spicy chili and gives a nice base and texture to the chili.
+Stuff it into a portabella mushroom cap, of course!
+The moist, meaty mushroom plays perfectly in the sandbox with the spicy chili and provides a nice base and texture to the dish.

 Chili Stuffed Portabellas